 Who is eligible to apply?

-- Those applying for this course should normally have satisfactorily completed the SHEP Certificate in Personal Development course and the SHEP Certificate in Social Awareness and Community Empowerment.
+- Those applying for this course will normally have satisfactorily completed the SHEP Foundation Programme which includes two Parts (SHEP Certificate in Personal Development course (SCPD) and the SHEP Certificate in Social Awareness and Community Empowerment course (SACE)).
 An opinion on each applicant’s readiness for training may be sought from trainers on earlier courses in The Social and Health Education Project.
 The trainers will be asked only in general terms for their views of the applicants’ readiness to undertake intermediate-level training as facilitators.
 Issues shared in confidence with trainers by individual participants will not be discussed.
 It will be assumed that, in applying for the course, trainees agree to the views of trainers being sought in this way.

 Yes!
 Many people have found that the course brought many benefits – increased self-confidence, better relationships with family and friends, greater effectiveness at work, encouragement to pursue further education.